 In ancient times manufacturers used trademarks to differentiate their goods.
 The term “brand” comes from the ancient Icelandic language, meaning “to burn”.
 The pride of self-produced goods is not the main reason to use trademarks.
 In fact, manufacturers hope that customers can recognize them to further buy their products or recommend to others.
 Initially, marks were stamped on livestock, and later on, ceramic, animal skin and silk producers also used this method to distinguish their goods from others’.

-- The trademark must be unique and/or possibly distinguish its products/services from those of other businesses.
+- The trademark must be unique and/or allow a business to distinguish its products/services from other businesses.

 - The trademark does not describe products/services that may mislead or violate social order and social morality.